SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Single-step diffusion decoder method

 \subsection{A scalable pixel-space diffusion decoder architecture}

-Pixel-space diffusion decoders mainly leverage the same convolutional U-Net architectures~\citep{evae_zhao2025epsilonvaedenoisingvisualdecoding} that were found successful in early pixel-space diffusion models~\citep{diffusion_beats_gan_NEURIPS2021_49ad23d1}.
+Existing pixel-space diffusion decoders use the convolutional U-Net architecture~\citep{evae_zhao2025epsilonvaedenoisingvisualdecoding} that was found to be successful in early pixel-space diffusion models~\citep{diffusion_beats_gan_NEURIPS2021_49ad23d1}.
 Transformer architectures, however, have proven to be more effective and scalable for latent modeling~\citep{dit_scalable_diffusion_Peebles_2023_ICCV}.
 We aim to combine the strengths of convolutional U-Nets to model features in pixel-space with the generative capabilities of diffusion transformers.
 We base our architecture on the U-ViT~\citep{hoogeboom23simple} with several modifications.
+See \Cref{fig:model} for an overview.

-\mypar{U-Net with latent transformer} Based on the U-ViT architecture, we modify a U-Net~\citep{diffusion_beats_gan_NEURIPS2021_49ad23d1} using four levels of two convolutional ResNet blocks and three convolution downsampling / upsampling layers by removing all attention layers and replacing the middle attention block by a transformer operating on tokens representing $8\!\times\!8$ pixel patches.
+\mypar{U-Net with latent transformer} Based on the U-ViT architecture, we modify a U-Net~\citep{unet_2015,diffusion_beats_gan_NEURIPS2021_49ad23d1} using four levels of two convolutional ResNet blocks and three convolution downsampling / upsampling layers by removing all attention layers and replacing the middle attention block by a transformer operating on tokens representing $8\!\times\!8$ pixel patches.
 Each transformer block uses the GEGLU activation function~\citep{geglu_shazeer2020gluvariantsimprovetransformer}, a $4\times$ multiplicative factor for the hidden MLP dimension, and multi-head attention~\citep{attention_is_all_you_need_NIPS2017_3f5ee243}.

 \mypar{Time and position embedding} We embed time using adaptive group-normalization (AdaGN) \citep{diffusion_beats_gan_NEURIPS2021_49ad23d1} as the second normalization layer in ResNet blocks.
 To enforce a local inductive bias, we learn a relative positional embedding table~\citep{relative_pos_shaw2018selfattentionrelativepositionrepresentations} for each self-attention layer, with visual tokens only attending to tokens up to a distance of $8$ on the width and height axes.
 This results in a fixed $17\!\times\!17$ attention window and relative positional embedding table.